CocoaPress/docs/docs/101/index.md

 Your Cocoa Press uses a configuration for moving the extruder you might not have seen before.
 A CoreXY system (as described here) uses an "A" and a "B" stepper motor, to combine their motion to move the extruder.
 A more "classic" motion system would have one motor per axis, but the CoreXY allows the printer to accelerate the extruder with *both* motors.
 This allows faster acceleration while keeping individual motor load spread out.

-For more information on CoreXY motion systems, please refer to  this[site](https://corexy.com/) on CoreXY cartesian motion systems.
+For more information on CoreXY motion systems, please refer to this [site](https://corexy.com/) on CoreXY cartesian motion systems.